 Excess tearing can be a result of many conditions.
 If your dog has a flatter snout and protruding eyes, check if her facial hair is not rubbing on her cornea, as this may lead to tearing and irritation.

-A good way to solve this problem is by keeping the fur around her eyes trimmed short.
+A good idea to solve this problem is by keeping the fur around her eyes trimmed short.
 Other medical conditions that may cause excess tearing include:

 - Ectropion: A condition in which the lower eyelid rolls out or droops from the surface of the eyes, which causes watery eyes and irritation.

 - Entropion: A condition in which the lower eyelid folds inward, which causes pain, irritation, and excessive tearing.

 - Trichiasis: A condition in which the eyelashes grow in the wrong direction, which causes pain and irritation.

 If your pet doesn't have any structural abnormality on her eyelid or eyelashes, then excessive tearing could be due to viral conjunctivitis, glaucoma or your pet might be suffering from an allergic reaction.

 A foreign object that gets stuck in your pet's eye, causing acute injury, can also cause tearing and irritation.